Enter your courses, credit hours, and grades to instantly calculate your GPA on a 4.0 scale. Works for high school and college.

 Grade

-Enter your previous GPA and credit hours, then add your new semester grades.
+Enter your previous GPA and credits, then add your new semester grades.

 0.00